-Approved applications are National Aviation Authority-approved software using RTCA/DO-178C compliance, or other acceptable means.
+Approved applications are NAA-approved software using RTCA/DO-178C compliance, or other acceptable means.
 Software approval guidelines are found in RTCA/DO-178C and the current edition of FAA Order 8110.49, Software Approval Guidelines.

 - a.
 Approved applications for W&B and/or performance are those applications approved by a Regulatory Authority for a specific aircraft and are approved as part of the AFM or as an AFMS. - b.
-CAA evaluated software applications will have a CAA approved flight manual supplement. - c.
+CAA-evaluated software applications will have a CAA-approved flight manual supplement.

+- c.
 Contact CAA for assistance regarding applications offered by aircraft manufacturers or Supplemental Type Certificate (STC) holders for specific aircraft.
 The operator may utilise approved W&B and/or performance applications on portable EFBs provided the software system requirements are met.
-Approved applications for W&B and/or performance are those applications approved or accepted by a National Aviation Authority for a specific aircraft.
-These approved W&B and/or performance software applications are approved as part of the AFM or as an AFM Supplement.
-CAA evaluated software applications will have a CAA approved flight manual supplement. - d.
-Approved applications may be granted TSO approvals by some National Aviation Authorities.
-EFB approved applications that receive a TSO approval may be authorised for use on EFBs provided they meet the following conditions:

-- Hosted applications must be classified as a Minor failure effect or no safety effect.
-No major safety effect or higher classifications are acceptable. - ii.
-Type A and/or Type B EFB applications may reside in a TSO system provided they do not interfere with the EFB approved application(s).
+Approved applications for W&B and/or performance are those applications approved or accepted by an NAA for a specific aircraft.
+These approved W&B and/or performance software applications are approved as part of the AFM or as an AFM Supplement. - d.
+Approved applications may be granted TSO approvals by some NAAs.
+EFB-approved applications that receive a TSO approval may be authorised for use on EFBs provided they meet the following conditions: - Hosted applications must be classified as a Minor failure effect or no safety effect.
+No major safety effect or higher classifications are acceptable. - Type A and/or Type B EFB applications may reside in a TSO system provided they do not interfere with the EFB approved application(s).